Melbourne shooting investigated for possible terrorism link

 Source: SBS

 Authorities in Victoria have played down terrorism links to a siege in a Melbourne suburb in which two people, including the attacker, died.
-Image: Police search the home of Yacqub Khayre (AAP)
+Police say they believe the man was working alone and the danger has now passed.
+But the man involved had been linked to a terrorist plot eight years ago in which he was acquitted.
+Preeti McCarthy reports.

 Source: SBS